jasondetaylor/Occupational_Map_WIP/readme.md

 The aim of this project is to offer an interactive platform where users can visualize the relationships between occupations, identify clusters of similar professions, and gain a deeper understanding of potential career paths.
 Whether you're a high school student exploring future educational opportunities, a college graduate contemplating career options, or a seasoned professional considering a career change, this project aims to empower you with valuable insights to make informed decisions about your professional journey.

 ## Project Issues
-Unfortunatly, I am unable to achieve the standard of UI that I would deem acceptable given my current tools and abilites.
+Unfortunately, I am unable to achieve the standard of UI that I would deem acceptable given my current tools and abilites.
 Multiple issues arising with the map/plot have forced me to reconsider the current approach to this project, namely:
 - Unable to adjust plot height
 - Unable to fit text inside plot borders without drastically narrowing the usable plot area
 - Unable to make text clickable, rather than the data point